Albula Tunnel

-The northern portal of the tunnel is at Preda, in Bergün, and the southern portal at Spinas, in the Bever valley.
+The northern portal of the tunnel is at Preda, in Bergün Filisur, and the southern portal at Spinas, in the Bever valley.
 At a total length of 5,865 m, the tunnel connects the Albula Valley with the Engadin Valley, and, in so doing, passes under the watershed between the Rhine and the Danube a few kilometres west of the Albula Pass.
 The tunnel serves both passenger and freight traffic.
 The Glacier Express passes through it daily.
 During the winter season, car transporter trains operating between Thusis and Samedan also used the tunnel until 2011.